Starting and registering a sole proprietorship

 If you are not a citizen of an EU-/EEA country, and are planning to run a business in Norway, you need to have a residence permit that will allow you to work here.
 You can find information about the terms and requirements for resident permit on the Norwegian Directorate of Immigration's (UDI) website.

 In the case of a sole proprietorship, your surname must be part of the business name.
 You can also choose a marketing name for your business.
 Read more about choosing names (domains, business names and trademarks).

 Registering a sole proprietorship in the Central Coordinating Register for Legal Entities is free of charge.

 Some sole proprietorships must also register in the Register of Business Enterprises.
-This primarily applies to sole proprietorships that intend to trade in ready-made goods, have more than five employees or use goods as collateral.
+This primarily applies to sole proprietorships that intend to trade in ready-made goods, and sole proprietorships with more than five employees.

 The registration fee in the Register of Business Enterprises is NOK 2,250 in the case of electronic registration, or NOK 2,832 in the case of registration using a paper form.